These days, we all have our head in the Cloud – and it turns out, that’s a good thing.

 If a company was a sentient being with a brain, that brain would be an ERP.
 An ERP system basically takes all the different modules of the business, digitizes them, and creates complex networks between them that mean everyone is working from the same core records and up-to-date information.

-The system also integrates with other important enterprise software tools, including CRM, BI, financial information, inventories, asset and supply chain management technology, materials resource management, point of sale data, and sometimes even project management apps.
+The system also integrates with other important enterprise software tools, including CRM, BI, financial information, inventories, asset and supply chain management technology, materials resource management, point of sale data, and sometimes even project management dashboards & apps.

 Implementing an ERP can drastically clean up the way larger organizations operate by making activities and workflows more cohesive and transparent.
 They also offer up important insights that help identify bottlenecks and inefficiencies and improve planning for the future.